bpm-lab/bpm-lab.github.io/content/pages/bpm-lab-introduction.md

-Title: BPM Lab @ Reutlingen University
+Title: About BPM Lab
 Date: 2017-09-28 11:00
 Category: About
+Slug: bpm-lab-intro

 #Development, Presentation and Visualization of BPM Showcases
 - Development of Open Source BPM showcases with the OMG standards BPMN, CMMN and DMN as Cloud-native applications.